thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 ## 8. Summary

-We achieved what we wanted to achieved, create a customized initial setup in an [`IBM Cloud`](https://cloud.ibm.com/login) environment for [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/).
+We achieved what we wanted to achieve, create a customized initial setup in an [`IBM Cloud`](https://cloud.ibm.com/login) environment for [GitOps](https://www.ibm.com/garage/method/practices/run/gitops/).

 The [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project and [`IasCable`](https://github.com/cloud-native-toolkit/iascable) are powerful.